Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 * If you are using Zone.js, the minimum version is `0.11.4 (February 10, 2021)` or greater.

+## TypeScript

+Currently, due to limitations in TypeScript, the APIs [autocasting](https://developers.arcgis.com/javascript/latest/programming-patterns/#autocasting) functionality works best in non-TypeScript applications.
+No changes are required if you are already using the API without any TypeScript build errors.

 ## Commands

 For a list of all available `npm` commands see the scripts in `package.json`.